How-to: Set up your team’s Evernote Business workspace

 Fill with starter content

-Once you’ve chosen a structure and have built out some business notebooks and business tags, spend some time seeding your empty notebooks with content.
-Having some relevant notes (and associated tags, if you’re using them), already in notebooks can very helpful as team members join and start collaborating.
-This initial legwork of creating notebooks, tags, and seeding content during setup will give your users a solid idea of how to work most effectively with Evernote Business right from the start.
+Once you’ve chosen a structure and have built out some shared spaces, notebooks, and tags, spend some time seeding your empty spaces with content.
+Having some relevant notes and notebooks already in spaces can very helpful as team members join and start collaborating.
+This initial legwork of creating spaces, notebooks, tags, and seeding content during setup will give your users a solid idea of how to work most effectively with Evernote Business right from the start.

-Once you’ve planned your new Evernote Business workspace, share your new structure with your team in a reference notebook.
+Once you’ve planned your new Evernote Business system, share your new structure with your team in a 'Getting Started with Evernote Business' space.
 That way, they can refer back to what’s been created and how they are expected to use it.

 - Template - Evernote Business Organizational Structure